barakplasma/in-person-queue/README.md

 ### Tests
 There are Jest based tests here, but you need to run Redis on the same host for them to pass (like debug).

+Use `npm test` to run all tests.
+Use `npm run test:unit` to run all tests other than playwright end-to-end tests.
+Use `npm run test:e2e` to only run playwright end-to-end tests.

 #### Keywords / Buzzwords
 * WebSockets